-In compliance with federal Public Law 93-380; Family Educational Privacy Act of 1974 and the Texas Open Records Act (Chapter 552, Government Code), the college does not release personally identifiable records or files.
-Further information concerning this policy and laws on which it is based is available in the Wharton County Junior College Student Handbook and in College Regulation 651.
-Questions concerning access to student records may be addressed to the Director of Admissions and Registration.
+In compliance with federal Public Law 93-380, Family Educational Privacy Act of 1974 and the Texas Open Records Act (Chapter 552, Government Code), the College does not release personally identifiable records or files.
+Further information concerning this policy and laws on which it is based is available in the Wharton County Junior College Student Handbook and in College Policy FJ (legal).
+Questions concerning access to student records may be addressed to the WCJC Registrar.